-As ECMAScript code is executed, additional properties may be added to the global object and the initial properties may be modified.

-10.3 Execution Contexts
+10.4 Execution Contexts

-When control is transferred to ECMAScript executable code, control is entering an execution context. execution context on this logical stack is the running execution context.
+An execution context is a specification device that is used to track the runtime evaluation of code by an ECMAScript implementation.
+At any point in time, there is at most one execution context that is actually executing code.
+This is known as the running execution context.
+A stack is used to track execution contexts.
+The running execution context is always the top element of this stack.
 A new execution context is created whenever control is transferred from the executable code associated with the currently running execution context to executable code that is not associated with that execution context.
 The newly created execution context is pushed onto the stack and becomes the running execution context.

-An execution context contains whatever state is necessary to track the execution progress of its associated code.
-In addition, each execution context has the state components listed in .
+An execution context contains whatever implementation specific state is necessary to track the execution progress of its associated code.
+Each execution context has the state components listed in Table 23 .